 One significant aspect of employee rights is the anti-retaliation protections that shield workers from adverse actions when they report unlawful practices or participate in investigations.
 Whistleblower protections further enhance these rights, encouraging employees to speak out against misconduct without fear of losing their jobs.

 Understanding these legal protections is fundamental for employees who may face wrongful termination.
 They empower individuals to seek recourse through appropriate channels, including filing claims or lawsuits.
-By informing themselves about their rights under labor laws, employees can better navigate the complexities of employment disputes and advocate for their interests.
-Ultimately, these legal frameworks serve not only to protect individual employees but also to uphold the integrity of the workplace as a whole.
+By informing themselves about their rights under labor laws, employees can better navigate employment disputes and advocate for their interests.
+These legal frameworks serve not only to protect individual employees but also to uphold the integrity of the workplace as a whole.

 Key program benefits of EAPs include: